Azure/bicep-lz-vending/docs/wiki/Example-5-Hub-and-Spoke-With-RP-registration.md

 <!-- markdownlint-disable MD041 -->
-## Example 5 - Landing Zone (Subscription) with a spoke Virtual Network peered to a Hub Virtual Network and resource providers registration
+## Example 5 - Landing Zone (Subscription) with a spoke Virtual Network peered to a Hub Virtual Network and resource providers and features registration

 ### Bicep Module Registry